cunnyplapper/CuNNy/README.md

 (which becomes negligible the bigger the model).
 - `DS`: Trained on images downsampled with Hermite and compressed to JPEG quality 75.
 It's kinda splodgy, but seems okay on some shows.
+- `NVL`: Trained on visual novel screenshots and CG.

 # Training